Skip to content

 3. Using a mate connector offset 1.375" from the layout sketch plane as the sketch plane, sketch the side plate.
 Use a circular pattern to sketch the #10-32 clearance holes around the shooter hood.

-4. Mirror the plate across the Right plane.
-We use a mirror since the opposite side plate is the same except for an extra cutout for the motors.
+4. Extrude the plate as 1/4", then mirror it across the Right plane.
+We use a mirror because the opposite side plate is the same except for an extra cutout for the motors.

 5. On the mirrored plate, create a sketch to provide clearance for the motors.
 Sketch a 2.5" diameter slot connecting the two motor centers to use as the clearance cutout.

 6. Model the shooter wheel and feeder wheel shaft.
-You can estimate the length first and then set the final length after assembling the assembly.
+You can estimate the length or offsets first and then correct it after completing the assembly.

 7. Model the large 3D print that goes in between the plates.
 There should only be three dimensions you need to sketch, all other entities should be defined by the layout or plate geometry.
 Use an "Up to face" extrude to ensure that the width is parametric.